apache/servicecomb-website/_posts/2017-09-13-saga-background.md

   - /theme-setup/
 ---

+Data consistency is a critical aspect of many systems, especially in cloud and microservice environment.
+We recently released [Saga](https://github.com/ServiceComb/saga) project under ServiceComb to address data consistency issue.
+But why is data consistency so important and what is Saga?

 ## Data Consistency of Monolithic Applications
 Imagine we are a giant corporation who runs an airline, a car rental company, and a hotel chain.
 We provide one-stop trip